 Artist StatementI am drawn to the colors around me, especially the play of light and shadow on those colors.
 Painting in a photo-realistic style, the greatest reward comes when my image is thought to be a photograph.

 Art was always an important part of my life while growing up at the New Jersey shore.
 As a child I loved copying detailed illustrations in books.
 My favorite gift was a new box of 64 crayons and a coloring book.
 I attended University of Maryland, College Park, majoring in elementary education; and received a Masters Degree in special education of the deaf from Temple University, Philadelphia.

 With no formal art training, my husband introduced me to oil painting and I was hooked.
 When my children were young I started a needlepoint business, selling my original designs on needlepoint canvas.
 I sold my designs to stores and through a national catalog.
 For the last several years having more free time, I have started taking weekly art classes and intense weekend workshops to elevate my skills.

 To capture details in everyday objects, my paintings are created in a photo-realistic style.
 Walking on a city street or at a farmers market or at a car show I'll take many photos to recreate a scene that inspired me.
 I enjoy painting in my home studio every day.

-The most challenging subjects to paint are my grandchildren--not only to create a likeness, but to also convey their personalities.
-Most recently I've been painting a series of classic cars that have been restored to their original beauty. love to show the reflections of light on the chrome and glass.
+My favorite subjects to paint are classic cars that have been restored to their original beauty.
+I love to create “Car Portraits” that show the reflections of light on the chrome and glass.